“You’re going to love this play,” Marcus told me.

-“What the bloody hell is going on?” he demanded, eyes locked on the stage.
+“What the bloody hell is going on?” he ground out, eyes locked on the stage.

 “I’ll tell you everything later.
 I promise.”
 It was a lie, but I would have said anything in that moment to get him to play along.

-Long moments passed as I waited for McNaught to arrive, not even sure if he would.
+Minutes dragged by as I waited for McNaught to arrive, not even sure if he would.
 My hands shook in my lap.
 I hated this.
-Was my every public moment now under the threat of corruption from our unknown assailants?
+Was my every public appearance now under the threat of corruption from our unknown assailants?
 Would I never know a moment of peace again?
 Was I doomed to spend my adulthood on tenterhooks just like I had as a child, waiting for the other shoe to drop, the next blow to fall?

 I had no idea how I would make it through the rest of the play or the social niceties afterward, where I might be forced to meet the very person terrorizing me and never even know it.
 Where I might smile and speak to them while they silently laughed in my face.

 “I’m here,” came McNaught’s voice from behind us.

 Both me and Marcus jumped in our seats.

 “Put your hand low by your side and form a fist,” McNaught told me.
 I did as I was instructed.
 “Hold out one finger if you received another one,” he said.
 I stuck out a finger.
 “Can you toss it back to me?
 One finger for yes.”
 I told him yes, and as inconspicuously as I could, I slid the missive out of my sleeve and flicked it toward the rear of our box.